PriNova/amp-toolbox/README.md

 ## Contributing

 1. Fork the repo.
-2. Place your executable (script or binary) in the root.
+2. Place your script in the root.
 3. Ensure it responds correctly to `TOOLBOX_ACTION=describe` and `TOOLBOX_ACTION=execute`.
 4. Open a PR with a short description and usage example.